arijitray1993/VQARelevance/questionCaptionMatchModels/README.md

 - [option4] : If [option3] is not specified, the training is executed.
 Set ```FALSE``` to NOT save your trained model at the end of execution, default value is ```TRUE``` (i.e trained model will be saved)

-NOTE: The Questions/Captions generated for the images in the Visual True vs False Premise data have already been pre generated here.
-If you want to run it on your own set of images and questions, you have to generate the captions/questions for the images using a caption generator.
+NOTE: The Questions/Captions for the images in the Visual True vs False Premise data for computing similarity with the test/train questions have already been pre-generated here.
+If you want to run it on your own set of images and test/train questions, you have to generate the captions/questions for the images using a caption generator.
 I used Andrej Karpathy's NeuralTalk2.
 Code and instructions for generating captions in the format our models need will be uploaded soon.
 Please email me if you need them immediately.

 Please contact ray93@vt.edu if you have any questions.